 };// line 0, 2, 1, 3 order.

-The code and examples are hosted on Google code page:
+The code and examples are hosted on my library and code download page:

 First download the package, then extract the files under your Arduino Sketchbook/Libraries folder, so that the three files will be under c:/Arduino22/Sketchbooks/Libraries/phi_big_font/ (Just example, your directory may be different).
 Make sure you don’t have c:/Arduino22/Sketchbooks/Libraries/phi_big_font/phi_big_font/